gazebosim/gz-sim/docker/README.md

 1. [Install Docker](#Install-Docker)

+    You need at least 10Gb or free space on a hard drive.

 1. *Optional:* [Install NVidia Docker](#Install-Nvidia-Docker)

     Nvidia docker will be needed if you plan to run the GUI and/or sensors